 Please visit the Runnymede Junior and Senior Public School website often to learn about all the amazing things that are happening at Runnymede.
 Use the tool bar on the left to navigate the site.

-- Work on the electrical vault is ongoing.
-The pad for the vault was completed over the winter break.
-This work is slated to be completed by the end of March break.
+- Work on the electrical vault is still ongoing.
+This work is slated to be completed during the March break.

 - The harsh winter weather has caused the cement stairs at Exit #3 to deteriorate to the point where this Exit has been closed temporarily for safety reasons.
 Work on these stairs and the stairs in the Colbeck Yard will be dealt with once the weather permits.

 Due to the ongoing construction, repairs and the upgrading of different systems in the school, students and parents may have to be re-routed.
 We apologize for the inconvenience some of these changes may cause and appreciate your understanding and patience during

 Centennial Legacy Project - Front Yard Refresh: Runnymede's front yard is getting a makeover!
 For more information and to find out how you can help please read this month's Runnymede Rapport.

 Kindergarten Registration Month: If you have not registered your child for Junior Kindergarten or know of someone in the Runnymede catchment area, please call the school at (416) 393-9055 to make an appointment to register your child for the 2015-16 school year.
 When registering your child, you will be required to provide the following: